-As required for its gaming licensure at American Place, the Company may be required to make a "Reconciliation Payment" to the State of Illinois.
-The Reconciliation Payment is calculated three years after the commencement of gaming operations in Illinois in an amount equal to 75% of the adjusted gross receipts for the most lucrative trailing 12-month period of operations, offset by certain licensing fees already paid by the Company in the first quarter of 2023 (the "Position Fee").
-The Reconciliation Payment is due in annual installments over a period of six years, beginning in the fourth year of gaming operations.
+As required for its gaming licensure at American Place, the Company continues to accrue for a "Reconciliation Payment" that will be due to the State of Illinois over a long-term basis.
+The Reconciliation Payment is calculated in February 2026 (three years after the commencement of gaming operations in Illinois) in an amount equal to 75% of the adjusted gross receipts for the most lucrative trailing 12-month period of operations, offset by certain licensing fees already paid by the Company.
+The Reconciliation Payment is due in annual installments over a period of six years, beginning in 2026.